 The primary financial institution for the regulation of banks is the National Bank of a country that is empowered to supervise and regulate banks and other financial institutions.
 That’s why all money operators you choose and are going to integrate with, need to be allowed and licensed.

 There is one more thing that is important to work thru, when you are going to develop a financial application and you work with personal sensitive data, you must be careful and meet all requirements to storage terms and conditions.
 Sensitive personally identifiable information (PII) – is information that, when disclosed, could result in harm to the individual whose privacy has been breached.
 For example, the most prominent federal privacy laws in the USA :

 – The Federal Trade Commission Act

 – in Europe- General Data Protection Regulation.

 And the last one, if you want to work with storage payment cards you need to follow Requirement 3 of the Payment Card Industry’s Data Security Standard (PCI DSS) to “protect stored cardholder data. “

-Consequently, there are a lot of payment service operators, but when you dive into the process, you can find only a few services, which meet business needs of your project.
+Consequently, there are a lot of payment service operators, but when you dive into the process, you can find only a few services, which meet the business needs of your project.